waiyanhein/standalone-auto-complete/README.md

 ### These are the screenshots
 ![example screenshots](https://github.com/waiyanhein/standalone-auto-complete/blob/master/search_image.png)

->As you can see in screenshot, you can customize the UI design by overriding CSS and HTML or in Javascript code.
+>As you can see in the screenshot, you can customize the UI design by overriding CSS and HTML or by modifying the JavaScript code.

 ## Dependencies
 Only jquery is required to use this plugin.